I’m showing you how to make this EASY chunky knit pumpkin! It was so simple to make and has a beautiful farmhouse rustic look, the perfect fall decor.

 Next start filling in the areas between each rib.
+You just need a dab of hot glue at each end of the yarn.
 You will notice as the pumpkin starts filling in more you will need to add shorter strips to fill the gaps, don’t worry, they blend perfectly.

-Last, cut the pieces of yarn that are dangling on the bottom and glue them to your pumpkin.
+Last, cut the pieces of yarn that are dangling on the bottom and glue them to the bottom center of the pumpkin.

-The color possibilities are endless and they make the best little fall gifts for friends and family.
+The color possibilities are endless and they make the best last-minute fall gifts for friends and family.

 Next week I’ll be sharing the tutorial on how to make this beautiful dough bowl candle with the most amazing scents for fall!

 I hope you will enjoy making these fun pumpkins this fall, if you do I’d love to hear how yours turn out.